Siding with First Nation, N.S. judge overturns Alton Gas approval | CBC News

 February hearing

-Lawyers for the province, the band and Alton Gas made their arguments for the appeal hearing in Nova Scotia Supreme Court at a two-day hearing in February.
+Lawyers for the province, the band and Alton Gas made their arguments for the judicial review hearing in Nova Scotia Supreme Court at a two-day hearing in February.

-The appeal centred on the Crown's duty to consult with Indigenous peoples on matters that could affect their treaty and Aboriginal rights, as laid out in Canada's Constitution Act.
+The focus of the review was the Crown's duty to consult with Indigenous peoples on matters that could affect their treaty and Aboriginal rights, as laid out in Canada's Constitution Act.

 Ray Larkin, the lawyer representing Sipekne'katik First Nation, told the court there was no "depth" to the province's consultation with the band over the Alton Gas project.

 Sean Foreman, the lawyer for the government, said the province upheld its duty to consult and any perceived failure was the result of an "uncooperative" approach from the band.
+He said the judicial review should be dismissed.

 'Palpable and overriding error'

+Edwards ruled in favour of Sipekne'katik, reversing Miller's 2019 decision to uphold her industrial approval.

+At that time, Miller said consultation with the band had been sufficient.

-"The Minister's decision was not supported by the evidence," Edward wrote in his decision.
+"The Minister's decision was not supported by the evidence," Edwards wrote in his decision.

 "While there had been extensive consultations regarding the potential environmental impacts of the Project, the core issue of Aboriginal title and treaty rights was never specifically engaged.
 The Minister therefore committed palpable and overriding error when she concluded that the level of consultation was appropriate.